The sample questions that follow are illustrative of the type found on the Physical Therapist and Physical Therapist Assistant examinations.

 d.
 Instruction in shoulder active range of motion exercises

-2. A patient with a medullary-level vascular lesion has increased vagal nerve activity.
+2. A patient who has a medullary-level vascular lesion has increased vagal nerve activity.
 Which of the following descriptions BEST represents the cardiovascular effects that occur when the patient transitions from supine to standing position?

 a.
 Rise in blood pressure and no change in heart rate